Geo-Force: Powers and abilities

-Geo-Force is at his strongest when he is firmly planted on the ground.
-His powers and health will deteriorate if he is out of contact with the earth for long periods of time.
+Due to his connection to the earth, Geo-Force does not require food, sleep, or air to survive.
+He is at his strongest when he is firmly planted on the ground and deteriorates if he is out of contact with the earth for long periods of time.

 Other versions

-An alternate timeline variant of Brion Markov appears in Flashpoint.
+An alternate timeline version of Brion Markov appears in Flashpoint.
 This version is the king of Markovia.
 He is later captured by Aquaman, who harnesses his abilities to destroy western Europe.